 Hip pain is not fun.
 It affects arguably the most basic, fundamental part of your life: your mobility.
 The causes of hip pain are many, as are the treatment options, but often overlooked are your sleeping habits.
-In this post we’ve selected a few suggested mattresses for best dealing with hip pain.
-Of course, everyone is different with different conditions, but we’ve done our best to be helpful and insightful.
+In this post we’ve selected a few mattresses for best dealing with hip pain.
+Of course, everyone is different and pain can vary, but we’ve done our best to be helpful and insightful.

 And since we don’t employ a full-time doctor, we collaborated with a professional chiropractor to help us write and assemble this guide.
 Even so, we still recommend that you consult your physician and/or chiropractor before you purchase a new mattress or do anything that could affect the condition of your hip.

 This post is not an offering of health advice, so please consider multiple sources before you make a decision.
 The way we see, the better informed you are, the smarter decision you’ll make.
 But with that all out of the way, let’s talk about mattresses.

 Why The Nest Hybrid Is A Good Choice For Pain Sufferers – The first word that comes to mind when our team thinks of the Nest Alexander Hybrid is comfort.
 It’s just an insanely soft and comfortable mattress.
 The bed is very accommodating and doesn’t irritate or put too much strain on the sensitive parts of your body.
 As such, we think it’s an excellent choice for people suffering from hip pain or any other related issue.